 After discussion with the owners about the pros and cons of surgery, it was decided to remove the tumor.
-The neurosurgeons at Southeast Veterinary Neurology performed surgery to remove the abnormal tumor tissue and leave only normal skull.
+The neurosurgeons at SEVN performed surgery to remove the abnormal tumor tissue and leave only normal skull.
 Clearly, removing this large amount of skull required that a new protective ‘skull’ be made for Clip.
 A titanium mesh (similar to a wire screen) was used to reconstruct the natural shape, size and contour of Clip’s head.

 Compare the MRI to the radiograph.
 First, the tumor is more obvious on the MRI.
 Secondly, the MRI gives information about the brain, which is not visible on a radiograph.
 Third, the MRI images are able to be made in various planes, allowing the neurologist to accurately create a ‘three-dimensional view’ of the head.
 In addition to the MRI sequences shown (sagittal and axial T1 post-contrast images), other sequences are routinely performed that give additional information.
 Lastly, there is much more detail as there is no ‘superimposition’ of structures since the MRI creates ‘slices’.

 The tumor was removed successfully and the biopsy confirmed the diagnosis of multilobular osteochondroma (MLO).
-MLO’s tend to be slow-growing tumors and if removed carry a good prognosis with extended survivals (2 years +).
+MLO’s tend to be slow-growing and if removed carry a good prognosis with extended survivals (2 years +).

 The day after surgery, Clip was already improving.
 He was more playful and animated and was found carrying his food bowl around in his mouth (something he had not done for months).

-Within a week, the owners reported that it was as if he was 4 years younger.
+Within a week, the owners reported that it was as if he was four years younger.
 We are happy to report that Clip is doing amazingly well.
 Thanks Clip for being such a trooper and thanks to your family and Dr. Sanchez of the Animal Health and Rehabilitation Center for allowing us to be part of your care.

 Parasagittal post-contrast T1 MRI of Clip.
 This is a ‘slice’ made along the median plane of his head.
 His nose is toward the left.
 The back of his head is to the right.
 The top of his head is at the top of the picture.
 Note the large ‘white’ (contrast-enhancing) mass that arises from his skull and presses ‘down’ onto the brain tissue (bottom arrow).
 The mass grew into the frontal sinus (left arrow).